d-roland/speciesDetection/Mask_RCNN/crabe/README.md

 ## Model setup and training
 First step is to create a folder dedicated to the new class (here "crabe") inside the "sample" folder at the root of the Mast_RCNN repository.\
-Inside this new folder, three key elements have to be
+Inside this new folder, three key elements have to be created:
+*
+*
+*

 ## Data preparation